 Jai Vilas Palace

 As we enter the fort the first thing we noticed was, Oh it’s the palace where ‘Luka Chuppi’ was filmed and FYI Alia’s song ‘Rajwadi Odhani‘ from the movie Kalank was also filmed here.
-The magnificent blue-tiled one of its kind forts was standing right in front of our eyes ready to tell so many stories of Love, Valour and Betrayal.
+The magnificent blue-tiled one of its kind fort was standing right in front of our eyes ready to tell so many stories of Love, Valour, and Betrayal.

-Saas bahu temple, Teli ka Mandir, Gurudwara, Tansen temple are few attractions in and around the main fort.
-As the temperature was rising we decided to head back to our room and take rest.
-We did go for light and sound show of fort in the night.
-Two shows are available both Hindi and English starting from the last light of the day.
+Saas bahu temple, Teli ka Mandir, Gurudwara, and Tansen temple are a few attractions in and around the main fort.
+As the temperature was rising we decided to head back to our room and take a rest.
+We did go for a light and sound show of fort in the night.
+Two shows are available in both Hindi and English starting from the last light of the day.

-The next morning we packed our bags, loaded in the vehicle and ready to hit Jhansi.
-But how can we move without breakfast.
-Our breakfast stop was, small shop on Morena Road ‘Jai Bansiwala’ for a taste of local item served in breakfast named as ‘Bedai’.
+The next morning we packed our bags, loaded in the vehicle, and were ready to hit Jhansi.
+But how can we move without breakfast?
+Our breakfast stop was a small shop on Morena Road ‘Jai Bansiwala’ for a taste of local items served breakfast named ‘Bedai’.
 I believe if you are in the city never miss a chance to enjoy the local cuisine.